sourabhwarrier/Singly-Linked-Lists-C/README.md

     struct node* next;
 } Node;
 ```
-The first node in a list is the head node.
-In this project, nodes reside in the heap.\n
+The first node in a list is the head.
+In this project, all nodes reside in the heap.\n
 The first node (head) can be created as follows.
 ```
 Node* head = (Node*)calloc(1,sizeof(Node));